Texas Child Dies In Measles Outbreak, First US Fatality In Years - UrduPoint

 He also stated the death toll as two -- but neither the Texas nor New Mexico health departments said they knew of any additional fatality.

-The confirmed death "should serve as a reminder that there was a reason that the vaccine was developed and that the vaccine is valuable to individuals," infectious disease physician Amesh Adalja of Johns Hopkins University told AFP.
+The confirmed death "should serve as a reminder that there was a reason that the vaccine was developed and that the vaccine is a value to individuals," infectious disease physician Amesh Adalja of Johns Hopkins University told AFP.

+Lara Johnson, chief medical officer at Covenant Children's Hospital in Lubbock, Texas where the child was treated, told reporters that when she graduated from medical school in 2002, "I was confident I would never see a measles outbreak unless I chose to work internationally."

+The outbreak's epicenter is Gaines County, home to a large Mennonite community, a Christian sect related to the Amish.

 Recent Stories